As an Integrative medicine doctor, I am asked frequently about good health practices. I always recommend to begin with the following three aspects.

 Did you know that stress can affect your health?
 Everyone feels stressed at some point in their life.
 It is important to learn how to manage your stress level so that it does not affect your physical and mental wellbeing.
-Chronic stress can sometimes be so much a part of life that we’re unable to even recognise its symptoms.
+Chronic stress can sometimes be so much a part of life that we’re unable to even recognize its symptoms.
 It can affect your immune system, digestion, sleep, hormonal balance, cause weight gain, headaches and increase the risk of heart disease.
 It is important to first recognize the symptoms from chronic stress which are the tip of the iceberg.
 Make time in your daily schedule to include some type of relaxation activity and by that I do not mean social media or watching TV.
 These are only temporary buffers that do not promote any relaxation to your mind.
 I highly recommend learning a few breathing techniques, volunteering, physical activity, practicing mindfulness and self-compassion.
 You also feel better if you have a great social support group and are spiritual.

 If one can manage these big hurdles they are certainly on their way to achieve optimal Health and Wellness.